TrueBlocks/trueblocks-core/docs/content/tutorials/step3.md

 ### Getting Token Balances

-We leave this part of the tutorial as an excercise.
+We leave this part of the tutorial as an exercise.
 Run `chifra tokens`.
 Read the help text.
-Figure out how to get token balances for each of the grant receipients for any token, but here's a hint:
+Figure out how to get token balances for each of the grant recipients for any token, but here's a hint:

-The holdings as the latest block for each of the grants receipients for the DAI stable coin:
+The holdings as the latest block for each of the grants recipients for the DAI stable coin:

 ```bash
 chifra names dai stable 0x6 -s | chifra tokens --no_header --chain mainnet 0x6b175474e89094c44da98b954eedeac495271d0f --file grants.txt --cache
 ```

-The holdings each week for each of the grants receipients for the DAI stable coin:
+The holdings each week for each of the grants recipients for the DAI stable coin:

 ```bash
 chifra names dai stable 0x6 -s | chifra tokens --no_header --chain mainnet 0x6b175474e89094c44da98b954eedeac495271d0f --file grants.txt --cache 14000000-15000000:weekly